Jkuzz/java-point-of-sale/README.md

 #### Compilation
-Simply compile the root `pom.xml` using `mvn compile`.
+Simply package the root `pom.xml` using `mvn package`.
+The packaged files are placed in the `/target/jars/` folders of each module.

 #### Execute
+Execute using the provided `exec.sh` script.
+This launches the application including all the modules.

-Execute using the `java` command.
+Alternatively, execute using the `java` command.
 Add all desired plugins to the modulepath, whilst maintaining their dependencies.
-The JDBC implementation: ConnectorJ, which will be retreived by maven is also required.
 The Main class is `cz.cuni.mff.java.projects.posapp.core/cz.cuni.mff.java.projects.posapp.core.App`.